What is different about your bodywork?

 Out of that I decided it was time to step out on my own, trademark my brand of work (thus the ™) and make a legal distinction about what I practice and why.
 Traditional Thai massage in the U.S. is in a particularly precarious position due to the number of yoga instructors who are teaching Thai yoga to skirt around massage licensure and laws.
 In my own experience, I knew that I could not teach yoga instructors beyond Intro and Table Thai to do what I was offering.
 They do not have a license or the liability insurance to use the deep compressions I will be showing you later in class.

-Reboot ™ is what I do.
+Trademarked name coming 🙂 is what I do.
 It’s not traditional Thai massage.
-Reboot ™ is an amalgamation of the best bodywork available to the public and allows me to teach more easily to those who can use this work for the benefit of the public.
+It is an amalgamation of the best bodywork available to the public and allows me to teach more easily to those who can use this work for the benefit of the public.
 You’ll hear about it more in time as my practice grows.

-Thai massage jam ™ is something that fell into my lap and an idea that I’ve fostered for 3 years here in Austin, TX.
+Thai massage jam® is something that fell into my lap and an idea that I’ve fostered for 8 years here in Austin, TX.
 Massage therapists didn’t have any interest in Thai massage and said it looked like yoga.
 The yoga community mostly had no interest in Thai massage because they said it was massage.
 No one wanted it except the Austin Acro Community.

 From a core group we kept getting together each week to share and give/receive in a public, open format where anyone was invited.
 People still ask me what Thai massage jam ™ is and I tell them it’s Burningman hit massage school.
 On any given night there are a mix of veterans jammers, new people, giving, sharing, talking, laughing, cuddling and having a wonderful time.
-You can find out more info using this link.
-Feel free to follow us on facebook or meetup as well.
+Feel free to follow us on facebook.

 Do you have workbooks and videos for sale?